Skip to Main Content

 Savings

-Savings will ultimately be your best choice if you’re looking to reduce total cost.
+Savings will ultimately be your best choice if you’re looking to reduce the total cost.
 While building up the savings for a big expense will take longer, you won’t pay interest.
 In fact, a high-yield savings account or certificate of deposit (CD) will build interest over time.

 So, if you don’t need money immediately, consider saving up for an expense instead of taking out a loan.
 One way to save for a goal is to open up a savings account and deposit a set amount of money in it each month.

 It is possible to have multiple installment loans — but it isn’t always the best choice.
-Your income, credit score, other debts and current lenders will all impact your ability to borrow.
-Before you take out an additional installment loan, consider alternatives like credit cards or savings.
+Your income, credit score, other debts and current lenders will all affect your ability to borrow.
+Before you take out an additional installment loan, consider alternatives, like credit cards or savings.
 If you decide to borrow another personal loan, compare current installment loan rates to make the most of your next loan.